neonephos/community/README.md

 :wave: Welcome to the official Community GitHub presence of the NeoNephos Foundation.

-🚧This repository is under active construction.
+🚧This repository is under active development.
 Please check back soon.🚧

 ## :globe_with_meridians: NeoNephos?